10 Best Dumbbell Bicep Exercises For Home Workout

 4. Squeeze your biceps hard at the top and slowly return to the starting position.

-Light Set of Dumbbells for Smaller Muscles
+Use Light Set of Dumbbells for Isolation Exercises

 A light set of dumbbells is crucial for exercises that primarily target smaller muscle groups, like biceps, triceps, and forearms.
 They provide proper isolation and control during movements.